-Asian ginseng (Panax ginseng) is considered in TCM (Traditional Chinese Medicine) as a yang chi tonic.
-It is an active form of ginseng that is great in improving energy levels, strengthening muscle tone, improving vocal tone in more passive type personalities.
+Panax Ginseng (Asian ginseng) is considered in TCM (Traditional Chinese Medicine) as a yang chi tonic.
+The best form is Asian Korean Red Ginseng, it is an active form of ginseng that is great in improving energy levels, strengthening muscle tone, improving vocal tone in more passive type personalities.
 It has mild androgenic properties that gives natural inner and outer strength boosts.
 Numerous studies demonstrate Panax ginseng’s effectiveness at improving a person’s ability to withstand stress, improve work performance and quality, and enhance cognitive function (mental clarity.)

 It has also been shown to increase adrenocorticotropic hormone (ACTH), which stimulates an increase in adrenal hormone secretion for a powerful boost in energy, strength and stamina.
 It also can counteract the shrinkage of the adrenal gland caused by prescription corticosteroid drugs.
 At Okayama University Medical School, Japan, researchers from the department of pathology discovered that Asian ginseng extract inhibited hydroxyl radical formation.
 This makes Panax ginseng a powerful antioxidant as well.

-Siberian ginseng (Eleutherococcus senticosus), is not actually a ginseng, as you can tell by its Latin name but has ginseng like effects on human health, so it got included as a ginseng by botanists.
+Siberian ginseng (Eleutherococcus senticosus) commonly called Eleuthero Root, is not actually a ginseng, as you can tell by its Latin name but has ginseng like effects on human health, so it got included as a ginseng by botanists.
 It can be found natively in Russia, Asia, northern China, Japan and Korea.
-Russian scientists consider it to be the “gold standard” for ginsengs because of its energy boosting properties and stress reducing benefits.
+Russian scientists consider it to be the “gold standard” for ginseng’s because of its energy boosting properties and stress reducing benefits.

 It is part of what helped the Russian athletes train and compete in extreme cold temperatures and be almost unstoppable.
 They and many other people still use it today for its immense health protecting benefits and natural energy and performance boosting without caffeine jitters.
 Russian botanists consider it to be even more effective than Asian ginseng in allowing people to perform under extreme stressful conditions.

-It is always best to get a natural organic ginseng supplement that is a blend of natural ginsengs combined with other adaptogenic herbs because they work on different channels in the body.
+You can get ginseng as an individual ginseng, like the Panax Ginseng in the section above, which comes in capsules.
+If you want an organic ginseng supplement that is a blend of natural ginseng’s combined with other adaptogenic herbs because they work on different channels in the body.
 And give you a caffeine free energy boost that can help you get through the most stressful of times and make it through without damaging your body with stress hormones like cortisol that age you prematurely, cause heart conditions and pack on excess weight like Jaba the Hut.

 For more information on where to get a great organic adaptogen blend see: Ginseng Extract.